JohnDorsey/PyCellEliminationRun/readme.md

 Explanation of compression settings:

   The interpolation mode chosen for the Spline affects how the Spline will estimate the values of the missing samples.
-Interpolation modes that are better at approximating audio signals generally result in better compression.
+Interpolation modes that are better at approximating audio signals ought to result in better compression.
 Valid interpolationModes are "hold", "nearest_neighbor", "linear", "sinusoidal", "finite_difference_cubic_hermite", and "inverse_distance_weighted".
 Of these, "linear" seems to give the best compression for the sample file moo8bmono44100.txt.

   The block size (in samples) has a slight effect on compression ratio, and huge impact on performance.
-Block boundaries reduce the information available to the interpolator, so reducing the number of boundaries similarly reduces waste... but the time complexity to compress a block is about O((number of samples^1.5)*(number of possible values per sample)). a block size of 256 or 512 seems like a good balance.
+Block boundaries reduce the information available to the interpolator, so reducing the number of boundaries similarly reduces waste... but the time complexity to compress a block is about O((number of samples^1.5)*(number of possible values per sample)). a block size of 512 seems like a good balance.

+  Other considerations for choosing block sizes:
+    -At 64 samples per block, at 44.1kHz, there are 689 blocks per second - blocks so small that a single wavelength of the note middle C can't fit within them, and a frequency-analyzing interpolation method would not be able to identify those frequencies and use them to improve its estimations.
+    -At 2205 samples per block, at 44.1kHz, a 20Hz wave can fit one cycle per block, so the saving rate might finally plateau there.
+    -in the future, interpolation may happen on a larger scale than Cell Elimination Run block space, making large block sizes less necessary for high saving rates.

+Explanation of compression settings in higher than 2 dimensions:

   The block size may be a 2-element list where size[0] is the block length in plaindata values and size[-1] is greater than the largest plaindata value.
 The block size may be a 3-element list, allowing images to be compressed in the same way as sound.
 In this case, the last element of size is always the range of valid plaindata values. "inverse_distance_weighted" works with 3d (image) data, but most other methods don't yet.

 ---